ethanbergstrom/winget/README.md

 # Chocolatier
-Chocolatier provider allows to download Chocolatey packages from any NuGet repository via OneGet.
+Chocolatier is Package Management (OneGet) provider that facilitates installing Chocolatey packages from any NuGet repository.
 The provider is heavily influenced by the work of @jianyunt and the [ChocolateyGet](https://github.com/jianyunt/ChocolateyGet) project.

 ## Get the Chocolatier installed
 ```PowerShell